Unknotting number 21 knots are slice in K3: Applications

+In the special case of $E(2) = K3$, the existence of a plumbing tree of 22 spheres was in fact proved earlier in \cite{FM:K3}.
+See Figure \ref{fig:22spheres} for an illustration of such a plumbing tree. \end{proof}

-The previous result was an application of Theorem \ref{thm:plumbing} to a family of symplectic 4-manifolds, which always have non-vanishing Seiberg-Witten invariant.
-By contrast, the next result is for 4-manifolds with a 0-framed sphere, whose Seiberg-Witten invariant is always vanishing.
+The previous result was an application of Theorem \ref{thm:plumbing} to a family of symplectic 4-manifolds, which always have non-vanishing Seiberg-Witten invariants.
+By contrast, the next result is for 4-manifolds with a 0-framed sphere, whose Seiberg-Witten invariants are always vanishing.
 This result follows from \cite[Lemma 1]{N:slice}, but we give here a proof using the techniques that we just developed.

 Recall that every closed, connected, embedded surface $\Sigma$ in a closed 4-manifold $X$ admits a geometrically dual surface $\Sigma^*$ if its homology class is primitive.
 To find a dual surface, first take an algebraically dual immersed surface (which exists by Poincar\'e duality), and resolve its intersections to make it embedded.
 As the algebraic intersection between this embedded dual surface and $\Sigma$ is +1, pair the positive and negative intersections except for one.
 Finally, add tubes for each pair to cancel intersections with $\Sigma$ until there is only one left.